You are here:

 - Is DNA to be used?
 If so, include a plan for addressing any relevant clinical, ethical, legal, or social implications of the findings.

-- Data sharing plan (it is essential that the data generated from use of the biospecimens be returned to the NIAMS PO within one year of un-blinding for posting on the OAI Online website.
+- Data sharing plan (Data generated from use of the biospecimens must be returned to the NIAMS PO within one year of un-blinding for posting on the OAI Online website.)

 Application Submission Deadlines